awsdocs/amazon-connect-admin-guide/doc_source/ccp-login.md

 You're all set to go\!

-## Log Out of the Amazon Connect CCP<a name="w54aac51c21c11"></a>
+## Log out of the Amazon Connect CCP<a name="w54aac51c25c11"></a>

 **Important**
 Closing the CCP window doesn't automatically sign out an agent\.
 Amazon Connect still tries to route contacts to them\.
 To change this behavior, a developer can customize CCP for your contact center\.
-For instructions, see [Log Out Agents Automatically When They Close Their CCP](automatic-logout.md)\.
+For instructions, see [Log out agents automatically when they close their CCP](automatic-logout.md)\.

 1. At the top of the CCP, select the **Change Status** dropdown menu\.